ledermann/docker-rails-base/README.md

 - Your app installs Node modules with [Yarn](https://yarnpkg.com/)
 - Your app compiles JS with [Webpacker](https://github.com/rails/webpacker) and/or [Asset pipeline (Sprockets)](https://github.com/rails/sprockets-rails)

-To build a very small production image, [multi-stage building](https://docs.docker.com/develop/develop-images/multistage-build/) is used.
-There are two Dockerfiles in this repo, one for the first stage (called "Builder") and one for the resulting stage (called "Final").
+It uses [multi-stage building](https://docs.docker.com/develop/develop-images/multistage-build/) to build a very small production image.
+There are two Dockerfiles in this repo, one for the first stage (called `Builder`) and one for the resulting stage (called `Final`).

 ### Builder stage

-Used for installing Ruby gems and Node modules.
-Includes Git, Node.js and some build tools - all we need to compile assets.
+The `Builder` stage installs Ruby gems and Node modules.
+It also includes Git, Node.js and some build tools - all we need to compile assets.

 - Based on [ruby:2.7.2-alpine](https://github.com/docker-library/ruby/blob/master/2.7/alpine3.12/Dockerfile)
 - Adds packages needed for installing gems and compiling assets: Git, Node.js, Yarn, PostgreSQL client and build tools